getodk/docs/docs/central-api-project-management.rst

         - boolean

+          .. raw:: html

             _(introduced: Version 1.5)_ If set to true then endpoint also returns the Forms that the authenticated Actor is allowed to see, with those Forms nested within their corresponding Project under a new parameter `formList`.
 The returned Forms will match structure of Forms requested with extended metadata (including additional `lastSubmission` timestamp and `submissions` and `reviewStates` counts)

           Example: ``true``